rajatasusual/macos_memory_monitor/README.md

     * Supports autocompletion based on both process names and PIDs.

 * **Detailed Process Insights:**
-    * Enables you to delve into the specifics of a chosen process, revealing:
+    * Enables you to delve into the specifics of a chosen process, revealing its details in a formatted table:
-        * PID: The unique process identifier.
+        * PID
-        * Name: The human-readable name of the process.
+        * Name
-        * Memory Usage: The precise memory footprint of the process, formatted in human-readable units (e.g., KB, MB, GB).
+        * Memory Usage
-        * Total CPU Time: The cumulative CPU time utilized by the process, formatted in a human-readable manner (e.g., seconds, minutes, hours, or days).
+        * Total CPU Time

 ## Getting Started